Honour Or Honor – British English vs. American English

 • Being selected as the team captain was a significant honour.

-“Honour” or “honour” in the “-ed” form
+“Honour” or “honor” in the “-ed” form

 • British English: Honoured

-• American English: honoured
+• American English: Honored

 • She felt deeply honoured to receive the prestigious award.